Stroll Ontario’s scenic boardwalk trails

 Location: 1210 Oxford Street West, London, between Hyde Park Road and Oxford Street

 This is only a sample of beautiful boardwalks to visit.
-Get a comprehensive list of diverse boardwalk trails in Ontario and find out more about all the great walking and hiking opportunities in the province.
+Get a comprehensive list of diverse boardwalk trails in Ontario.